RichelleSWENG/HailHydra/README.md

-# HailHydra || #roadTo4.0
+# HailHydra
 Hail Hydra Project for SPSWENG by the very awesome Team CodeforLife Team!!!
-OH YEAH huhuhu <Br>
+OH YEAH huhuhu <br>
 Project in NetBeans, SQL in MySQL Workbench <br>
 Files are sorted by feature, each has its own controller and model because yolo life lol <br>
 Iteration 1 and 2 features based on Coding Schedule Feb 23 ver. yeyeye <br>